moabdali/pySweeper/README.md

  minesweeper clone for practice

+v0.7:
+	Hybrid GUI and text based (Can be played without using any text inputs, but needs to have error messages and such displayed via gui instead of console.
+Also need to display the win/lose map via GUI.
+Fix some minor errors with showing "flag removed!" for cells that don't have a flag.
+Also a potential error with auto revealing diagonal squares - this shouldn't really happen I think - may need to make it to where you only search for 0 cascades going up down left right and no diagonals).

 v0.6:
 	Better code readability, added comments.
 Removed debug notes.
 Better in game prompts (took away a lot of text and hid it behind a "type ? for more details" option.
 	Todo: